Last substantive edit: December 26, 2019

-I have been vegetarian since childhood, but I am not vegan; I eat dairy products (primarily yogurt and chocolate milk).
+I have been vegetarian since childhood.
+In mid-late 2019, I shifted more in the direction of veganism, by stopping all regular consumption of dairy products.
+Since then, my dairy consumption is limited to small amounts of dairy found in outside meals as well as some packaged foods.
 I do not consume honey or eggs, though I have had both of those when young.
 My vegetarianism is primarily a result of habit and health considerations, though I have recently started taking supplements to address some nutrient deficiencies created by vegetarianism.
 Animal welfare and suffering considerations are not a primary reason for my vegetarianism, but do create an additional disincentive to exploring meat consumption.
 See also my moral profile page.

 Home meals (75% of total)